• ROENFR

 c) within 24 hours from the expiration of the deadline for submitting candidacies, ST will print the ballots according to the model provided in Annex no. 3 – Election of the President with the names of the candidates in alphabetical order, and the list of candidates will be published simultaneously on the CES website;

-h) if the number of 34 votes from the total number of CES members is not reached for any of the candidates for the position of president of CES, the procedure from letters d) - g) will be repeated for the first two candidacies in descending order of the number of votes, without the possibility of submitting other candidacies.
+h) if the number of 34 votes from the total number of CES members is not achieved for any of the candidates for the position of president of CES, the procedure from letters d) - g) will be repeated for the first two candidacies in descending order of the number of votes, without the possibility of submitting other candidacies.
 In this last situation, ST will print the ballots with the names of the two candidates in alphabetical order.

-a) represents CES before the Parliament, the Government, and other public authorities, as well as in relations with third parties, based on the mandate approved by the Plenary;
+a) represents CES before Parliament, the Government, and other public authorities, as well as in relations with third parties, based on the mandate approved by the Plenary;

 c) signs the acts issued by CES;

-e) is the main credit ordonator;
+e) is the main credit ordainer;

 f) establishes the draft agenda of the meetings of BEx and the meetings of the Plenary;